LuvAminos

 Phase I Clinical Investigation

-A Phase I open-label trial (NCT01262664) examined pharmacokinetic and safety parameters of Adipotide in human participants with metastatic prostate cancer and obesity.
+A Phase I open-label trial (NCT01262664) examined pharmacokinetic and safety parameters of Adipotide; cited for study-design context.
 Detailed published data from this trial are not yet available.

 Lyophilized